Are you experiencing flashing lights, dark specks or thin lines moving in front of your field of vision as you move your eyes?

-Sometimes light flashes are caused by migraine.
-This is caused by spasm of the blood vessels in the brain.
-They can appear in 1 or both eyes and can last up to 20 minutes.
+Sometimes, light flashes are caused by migraines.
+This is caused by spasms of the blood vessels in the brain.
+They can appear in 1 or both eyes and last up to 20 minutes.
 When accompanied by a headache, it’s called a migraine headache.
-When the light flashes occur without being followed by a headache, it’s called ophthalmic migraine.
+When the light flashes occur without being followed by a headache, it’s called an ophthalmic migraine.

 What to do with Eye Floaters and Flashes?

 Seeing floaters and flashes is common as we age and is usually no problem.
 Your brain adapts, and you get used to them over time, so you won’t pay attention to them anymore.